 One of the biggest issues highlighted in the report was the way in which longer mortgage repayment periods could have a huge impact on the pension savings of borrowers.
 By extending mortgage repayments into old age, it becomes necessary to meet them with retirement funds, which may already be stretched to their limits.

 But what was interesting was how the report didn’t highlight the way in which longer mortgage repayment periods also mean massively higher overall interest payments for the borrower.

 In the UK, mortgages have been offered with a standard repayment period of 25 years for several decades.
-However, as house prices continue to rise, borrowers have been seeking realistic ways of bringing down monthly mortgage bills, in order to get on the housing ladder.
+However, as house prices continue to rise, borrowers have been seeking realistic ways of bringing down their monthly mortgage bills in order to get on the housing ladder.
 In response, banks are now routinely offering repayment periods of up to 35 years.
-But in doing so, the overall costs payable by the borrower skyrocket.
+But in doing so, the overall costs payable by the borrower skyrocketed.

 But it’s not just in the UK that this is happening, either.
 In most countries where wage growth is being outpaced by house price inflation, longer mortgages are being offered to bring monthly repayment amounts down.
 It’s particularly prevalent in Sweden and Japan, where mortgages are available with repayment terms of more than 100 years.

 As far as the Bank of England is concerned, those considering signing a long-term mortgage today need to think very carefully about tomorrow.
 Lower monthly repayments are all well and good, but not if they make it difficult to get by in later life.
 Plus, the longer the mortgage term, the longer the period during which your home is at risk of repossession if you fall behind on your payments.